 One of the simplest ways to get super straight hair is a blowout.
 A professional blowout can be a real treat, but it's not necessary.
 Do it yourself and do it well, and it can last several days; just avoid washing your hair, and get cozy with dry shampoo in between washes.

 Here's how to DIY a blowout:

 • Shampoo and condition your hair.

 • Towel-dry your hair as thoroughly as possible until it's barely damp; this cuts down on drying time.

-Instead of a regular towel, use a cotton T-shirt, which is gentler on the hair's cuticle and helps curb frizz.
+Instead of a regular towel, use a cotton T-shirt, which is meant to be gentler on the hair and may potentially reduce frizz.

 • Apply a straightening balm like Bumble and Bumble Straight Blow Dry ($32).
 Start by coating your ends, working your way up the hair shaft.